PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Cookie Not Contain
+## Verify Cookie Not Match

-Verifies that all cookies of the current page under test not contain the given value.
+Verifies that all cookies of the current page under test not match the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyCookieNotContain(text)
+verifyCookieNotMatch(text)
 `

 ### Parameters